BizTalk Summit 2014 London – The story

 3. BizTalk Mapping Patterns and Best Practices eBook that will be provided by Microsoft Integration MVP Sandro Pereira (me) for free!

-4. All the session will be available online soon in the BizTalk360 webpage
+4. All the sessions will be available online soon on the BizTalk360 webpage

 Author: Sandro Pereira